 You can use filters to narrow the number of displayed operations.
-You can create a Basic filter or an Advanced Filter.
-You can use the following filter options in the Basic Filter:
+You can create an Advanced Filter.
+You can use the following filter options:

 - Service—Operations that originated from a specific service